WhySiteSpeedIsSoImportant

 Conversion rate

-Several studies have shown that site speed has an impact on conversion rate (or, the rate at which users complete a desired action).
-Fast-loading sites not only keep more users, but they also convert at a higher rate than slower sites.
-A number of businesses have discovered that reducing page load time by a few milliseconds increases conversions.
+Many studies indicate that the speed of a website can affect the conversion rate, which is the rate at which users carry out a desired action.
+Websites that load quickly not only retain more users, but they also have a higher conversion rate compared to slower websites.
+Some companies have found that even reducing page load time by a small amount of milliseconds can lead to more conversions.

 Bounce rate